nosaboy/notes-for-usaco.guide/Tree DP Gold.md

 Thus,
 - if $fir[parent] == ans[n]+1$, return $second[parent]+1$
 - else, return $first[parent]=1$
+Then, we want to transition.
+For every node, we want to store its first and second.
+This is just first and second of $ans[parent]$ and $ans[child]$ where child has not been calculated yet because we are dfsing down.
 ```cpp
 vector<int> aj[200005]; int vis[200005];
 int fir[200005], sec[200005], ans[200001];